j4mbob/conntrack-lantt-analysis/README.md

 to run continously ensure continuous is set. pollingtime is ignored if continuous is enabled.
 Statsperiod and buffersize can be left on the defaults

-example file is in the repo
+example config file is in the repo

+There is also an example grafana dashboard in the repo